ianilam/note_collab_p2p_project/README.md

 * `db_firestore.py`: methods used for interacting with the Cloud Firestore database.

 ## How to Run Application
+To make sure all required libraries are installed, please do the following if it's the first time running the application:
+`pip install -r requirements.txt`

-Type the following in the terminal:
+To run the actual application, type the following in the terminal:
 `python chat.py`

 This should immediately starts a prompt that asks for user name and the course.